 You now have all the parts you need to build a functional gaming PC!
 However, if you want your computer to function at its full potential, there are a few extra things you need first.
 We’ll go over these extras below.

-The most essential peripherals you’ll need for interfacing with your computer are your mouse, monitor, and keyboard.
+The most essential peripherals you’ll need for interacting with your computer are your mouse, monitor, and keyboard.
 Without a mouse and keyboard, it’s nearly impossible to communicate with your PC, let alone effectively.
 However, even with a mouse and keyboard, you can’t see what you’re doing without a monitor!

 Fortunately, your mouse and keyboard, along with most other peripherals, work independently of your other PC parts: i.e., any mouse, keyboard, and monitor will work with any PC.
 As such, your peripheral buys don’t need to be handled with the same care and planning as your internal components do.